Eureka 31.5″ Electric Sit-Stand Converter Review

 Unique Buffering System Makes Smooth Transition to Sitting

 An issue inherent in all Z-Lift and X-Lift models is that gravity has more leverage during the last inch or so of lowering.
 On manual lift models, this means the user has to expend a little more effort to slow the descent.
 On electric models, the story can be different.
 As we noted about the Versadesk Power Pro, its work surface drops downwards precipitously during its final inches of descent, making a fairly violent collision with the desk surface.

-To solve this basic physics problem with the X-frame, Eureka developed an innovative mechanical component to employ on both its electric model and its manual Eureka New Generation Sit Stand Converter model.
+To solve this basic physics problem with the X-frame, the engineers at the Eureka Ergonomic Design Studio developed an innovative mechanical component to employ on both its electric model and its manual Eureka New Generation Sit Stand Converter model.
 As the unit lowers, a rubber stopper or ‘buffer’ as they call it, makes contact with the frame an inch or so before final contact with the desk surface.
 The motor then slows down and the rubber stopper gracefully lowers the unit until it comes to a rest.
 The result is an elegant solution that keeps the entire height transition completely smooth.